Train for a Marathon

-- 1Consult with a doctor.Even you're convinced in your health, it's better to consult with a doctor and make a full analysis of your body.
-Your personal doctor must allow you to make such big physical loadings.Advertisement
+- 1Even you're convinced in your health, it's better to consult with a doctor and make a full analysis of your body.
+Your personal doctor must allow you to make such big physical loadings.Consult with a doctor.Advertisement

-- 2Make a training schedule.The marathon is not an easy discipline and definitely requires a constant working out as well as a diet and relaxation.
+- 2The marathon is not an easy discipline and definitely requires a constant working out as well as a diet and relaxation.
 Think once again because when you start training you will begin one of the biggest challenges in your life.
 You have to train hard about 6 months before you take part in a real marathon.
-If you want to achieve perfect results and have bigger ambitions, then it's better to work out the entire year.Advertisement
+If you want to achieve perfect results and have bigger ambitions, then it's better to work out the entire year.Make a training schedule.Advertisement

 - 5Start each of your training with warming up about 30 minutes.